 T-12 Microphone Kit

 The T-12 is a stunning vocal microphone in DIY kit form.
 Intermediate-level hobbyists can build it in two to three hours.
 The kit provides a genuine vintage microphone circuit (based on a Neumann design) with a selected large-diaphragm capsule (based on the AKG capsule from the C12, ElaM 251, and C414).
-The finished microphone delivers great tone and vibe, with a frequency response that complements female vocals, dreadnought acoustic guitars, and drum overheads.
+The finished microphone delivers great tone and vibe, with a frequency response that complements vocals, acoustic guitars, and drum overheads.

 About the Circuit

 Transformer microphones just sound different.
 This particular circuit yields a warmer, rounder sound than you'd get from a transformerless circuit.

 The beneficial 2nd harmonic coloration from the circuit is not due to components we added, though; this mic has what might be the simplest audio signal path in any microphone:

 Capsule → JFET → Capacitor → Transformer

 We chose each of those parts with care: hand-selected capsule, manually biased NOS JFET, polypropylene output capacitor, custom transformer.

 Greg Wells' Review

 Greg Wells is credited with 85 million units sold (including Adele).
 Here's what he says about the T-12: